-Shifu all the way, too.
-He's not as tiny as Mantis, but he's considerably shorter than most of the cast, but takes on the Furious Five all at once in the beginning of the film (of course he trained them in the first place, which says a lot), beats up Po, and manages to hold off Tai Lung in the climax of the film.
+Shifu's not as tiny as Mantis, but he's considerably shorter than most of the cast.
+He takes on the Furious Five all at once in the beginning of the film (of course he trained them in the first place, which says a lot), beats up Po, and manages to hold off Tai Lung in the climax of the film.

 Frozen: Anna, who is able to sucker punch Prince Hans (who is several inches taller than her, and noticeably better built) into the fjord at the end of the film effortlessly.
 She is shown running around the castle Le Parkour style earlier, so she may be small in stature but incredibly strong, like a ballerina.